gausie/uclutest/Original.md

 	7. General Manager.

+	8. Any UCLU Member who wishes to attend as an observer.

 28. The Committee shall:

-	1. consider and report to Finance Committee:
+	1. consider and report to Finance & Services Committee:

 		1. The annual income and expenditure budget for the coming year

 		2. Statements on actual income and expenditure throughout the year, and projected outturn

-		3. Recommend to Finance Committee the adoption of financial statements for the preceding year.
+		3. Recommend to Finance & Services Committee the adoption of financial statements for the preceding year.

-	2. Develop and recommend to Finance Committee long-term forecasts of income and expenditure in respect of the sports grounds and pavilion.
+	2. Develop and recommend to Finance & Services Committee long-term forecasts of income and expenditure in respect of the sports grounds and pavilion.

 	3. Ensure that the grounds and pavilion deliver the targeted levels of customer satisfaction, identifying opportunities for new or alternative services in line with changing customer profiles